Anglican Church of Kenya: Archbishops

 Wabukala announced he would retire on 26 June 2016.
 An election for a new archbishop was held at a special meeting of synod at All Saints' Cathedral in Nairobi on 20 May 2016, and Jackson Ole Sapit was elected as the new primate.
-Sapit was installed as the sixth archbishop and primate of Kenya at All Saints' Cathedral in Nairobi on 3 July 2016.
+Sapit was installed as the sixth archbishop and primate of Kenya at All Saints' Cathedral on 3 July 2016.

 Structure

 The polity of the Anglican Church of Kenya is Episcopal church governance, which is the same as other Anglican churches.
-That is, headed by bishops from the Greek word, "episcopos," which means overseer or superintendent.
+That is, headed by bishops from the Greek word, "episkopos", which means overseer or superintendent.
 The church maintains a system of geographical parishes organized into dioceses.
 It has been proposed since before 2005 that the quickly-increasing number of dioceses should be organised into about four or five internal ecclesiastical provinces, each headed by a metropolitan diocesan archbishop, with one primate over all.
 While a plan was apparently approved in 2008, as of 2018 this would seem not to have been implemented.